 Influencers play a big role in promoting this culture.
 It’s their job to constantly be doing fashion hauls, and they’re not always aware of what is sustainable and not.
 I think there’s a huge obsession with fashion hauls – people buying 100+ things for only 200 dollars, and the comments will be full of people asking for the link.
 On social media, people only see the cute design and cheap price tag, without them having to think about how this piece of clothing was made or why was it that cheap.
 What’s worse is this type of content gets views and continues the cycle!
 Also, it’s typically the fast-fashion brands behind the hauls – paying or gifting influencers to create content and promote to their audience.

-I only recently delved deeper into the topic of sustainability, so I think that there is a lot of room for people to be educated and grow, and realise that what they’re doing isn’t the best for the environment.
+I only recently delved deeper into the topic of sustainability, so I think that there is a lot of room for people to be educated and grow, and realize that what they’re doing isn’t the best for the environment.
 Not to bash on them, everyone has to make a living, but there’s always room to better your platform and what you’re promoting.

 A lot of creators are experiencing major drops in their engagement on instagram at the moment, have you?